Chapter 25

 WE REAP WHAT WE SOW

-This principle is provided to us in,
+This principle is recorded in,

 Galatians 6:7-8